Suraj151/pdi-framework/README.md

 #### 6.2.12 `WebServer` — `__web_server`

 Started with the HTTP server interface and ticked from every pass of `serve()`.
-With HTTPS on, `initService` sets the certificate, key and — under mTLS — client CA paths, then binds 443 with TLS enabled; otherwise it binds 80.
+With HTTPS on, `initService` sets the certificate, key and — under mTLS — client CA paths, then binds 443 with TLS enabled and also opens a plain listener on 80 that answers every request with a redirect to the matching `https://` URL, so a browser that arrives on `http://` is carried up to the secure portal; without HTTPS it binds 80 directly.
 It has its own router, middleware chain, controllers and session handling, all covered in [§8](#8-web-server).

 #### 6.2.13 `TelnetServiceProvider` — `__telnet_service`